MarvNC/yomitan-dictionaries/how-to-make-yomichan-dictionaries.md

 I get this question a lot, so here's an overview of how to make your own Yomichan dictionary.

+As a prerequisite, you need to be somewhat familiar with JSON and coding in a language of choice,

 - [How Do I Make A Yomichan Dictionary?](#how-do-i-make-a-yomichan-dictionary)
   - [Tools](#tools)
   - [Read the Schemas](#read-the-schemas)